You may have heard some people talk about the differences between hair and fur when it comes to dogs’ coats.

 How To Care For Hair Or Fur

-All dogs have certain grooming needs, and some have greater needs than others.
-Hair and fur both have their advantages and disadvantages in this regard, but there is much variation in coats among breeds and individual dogs.
+All dogs have grooming needs, and some have greater needs than others.
+Hair and fur both have advantages and disadvantages in this regard, but there’s much variation in coats among breeds and individual dogs.

-Brushing is still important for dogs with fur, as it can remove debris and collect some of the fur that sheds before it has a chance to spread around your home.
+Brushing is still important for dogs with fur.
+It can remove debris and collect some fur that sheds before it has a chance to spread around your home.
 Knots and matting can still happen to dogs with fur, and it is important to use a brush that will reach down to the undercoat to prevent this.